 When you think of the tastes of Italy, your mind probably zooms to world famous pasta dishes like pasta Bolognese.
 Yet Italy is also famous for its lemons, and for the sweet and zesty limoncello or limoncino made from them.
 Never had limoncello?
 Now’s your chance!

 Limoncello – referred to in northern Italy more often as limoncino – is a lemon liqueur that originated in southern Italy, especially along the coast of Amalfi.
 A liqueur combines alcohol (usually a grain or neutral, i.e. tasteless, spirit) with flavorings such as fruits, herbs or other aromatics.
-It’s also often sweetened, and limoncello is no different.
+It’s also often sweetened, usually with sugar, and limoncello is no different.

 The traditional limoncello recipe call for nothing more than lemon zest, neutral spirits and a simple syrup.
 Uncomplicated enough to make at home, delicious enough to serve to guests.